mqbu-mqbu0212/bimanual-ovalization-index/README.md

 - `sd_minor` = standard deviation along the second principal component
 - `OI = sd_minor / sd_major`

 PCA is rotation-invariant, so no axis-alignment correction is needed.
-For near-circular cycles (flatness ≥ 0.85), a Q-vector method is used to resolve axis ambiguity.
+For near-circular cycles (flatness ≥ 0.85), axis ambiguity is resolved by computing the midpoint of the start and end points, then determining which principal axis it aligns with more closely.

 Cycles are automatically detected, quality-filtered (ellipse fitting residual, closure check), and aggregated per participant per condition.